 You can cancel anytime.
 No commitments.

-9. Account Activity Alerts
+9. Account Activity Notifications

-Purpose: Notify users of important account changes
+Purpose: Tell users about important account changes.

-Triggers: Profile updated, payment method changed, login from new device
+Triggers: Profile updated, payment method changed, login from new device.

 Key elements:

-• Time and location (if applicable)
+- Time and location (if relevant).

-• "Was this you?" confirmation
+- "Was this you?" check.

 Example (PayPal):